Ni-Vanuatu: Languages

 Vanuatu is the country with the world's highest language density per capita, with 138 languages for a population of 0.3 million.
 These 138 indigenous languages are still used today by two-thirds of the country's population, mainly in rural areas.
 These are Oceanic languages, descended historically from the country's first Austronesian settlers.

-Despite the first European contact in Vanuatu in 1606, English was not introduced to Ni-Vanuatu until the 1840s when English-speaking missionaries arrived.
+Despite the first European contact in Vanuatu in 1606, English was not introduced to ni-Vanuatu until the 1840s when English-speaking missionaries arrived.
 This was around the same time when European sourcing of sandalwood in the Pacific turned to Vanuatu.
-During the time of the Condominium of the New Hebrides, French and English competed for the status of main language; the population spontaneously turned to Bislama as used as a tool of unity.
-Bislama is often essential as the privileged population are educated in English and middle to lower class population were often educated in French.
-Few people mastered both French and English, hence the use of Bislama.
+During the period of the New Hebrides, French and English competed for the status of main language; the population instead turned to Bislama as used as a tool of unity.
+Bislama was often essential as the privileged population were educated in English and middle to lower class population were often educated in French.
+Few people mastered both French and English, hence the use of Bislama as a lingua franca.

-Upon independence in 1980, three languages have become official in Vanuatu: English, French and Bislama.
+Upon the nation's independence in 1980, three languages have become official in Vanuatu: English, French and Bislama.
 French and English are used mainly for written communication whereas Bislama is widely used for verbal communication.

 Bislama serves as the country's lingua franca: it serves as a bridge between citizens educated in French vs. English; and it also allows speakers of different indigenous languages to communicate among themselves.

-Official welcoming speeches, opening of parliament and most official events use Bislama.
-Ni-Vanuatu of different ethnic backgrounds, such as Chinese and Vietnamese often use Bislama as greetings and opening introductions as a form of communication.
+Official welcoming speeches, opening of parliament, and most official events use Bislama.
+Ni-Vanuatu of different ethnic backgrounds, such as Chinese and Vietnamese, often use Bislama as greetings and opening introductions as a form of communication.

 Culture

 Kastom

-Indigenous Ni-Vanuatu communities describe their traditional values and beliefs using the modern (Bislama) term kastom.
+Indigenous ni-Vanuatu communities describe their traditional values and beliefs using the modern (Bislama) term kastom.

 Kastom was expressed through religion, clothing, native arts, indigenous culture and languages.
-The development of kastom was a symbolism between the traditional native values compared to the foreign concepts of Eurocentric ideals.
-It represents the unity and national identity of Ni-Vanuatu.
-In 1979, a year before independence, the Vanua'aku Pati of Parliament vowed to promote the "preservation and promotion of New Hebrides culture and languages" and thereby sponsoring a first National Arts Festival in Port Villa to express the support of kastoms in the community.
-Parliament faced ongoing pressure from the community to preserve the traditions of Ni-Vanuatu, particularly in the post-colonial era leading to attempts of teaching indigenous culture being implemented in schools and development of art centres.
+The development of kastom was a symbol of traditional native values compared to foreign Eurocentric concepts and ideals.
+It represents the unity and national identity of the ni-Vanuatu.
+In 1979, a year before independence, the Vanua'aku Pati of Parliament vowed to promote the "preservation and promotion of New Hebrides culture and languages", thereby sponsoring a first National Arts Festival in Port Villa to express support of kastom in the community.
+Parliament faced ongoing pressure from the community to preserve the traditions of ni-Vanuatu, particularly in the post-colonial era, leading to the teaching of indigenous culture being implemented in schools as well as the development of art centres.

-Masks called Tamate are worn by men during ceremonies and rituals.
-These masks are used to hide the faces of dancers and the notion of the ancestral spirits will enter the dancer.
+Masks called tamate are worn by men during ceremonies and rituals.
+These masks are used to hide the faces of dancers as ancestral spirits enter the dancer.
 After the ritual is complete, it is thought that the ancestor's spirit is rebirthed as a tamate spirit.
 Although the masks are no longer used, the aesthetics and representations of the ancestral world continue to embody the kastoms of ni-vanuatus.